 10. Meyer Lemon Tree

-Meyer Lemon Tree can be grown in California, Arizona, South Texas, Louisiana and Florida where maximum sun light falls.
+Meyer Lemon Tree can be grown in California, Arizona, South Texas, Louisiana, and Florida where maximum sunlight falls.
 It can also be grown in other regions too with proper care.
 This tree is dwarf in size and grows about 7 feet tall.
 It bears yellow to orange color fruits year around.

 11. Crape Myrtles

-Now, Let’s have some QNA related to dwarf trees in pots.
+FAQs related to dwarf trees for pots.